c. 1500 BC

 Prasutagas, king of the Iceni tribe, dies.
 He passes his land jointly to his daughters and the Roman Empire.
 Roman agents attempt to assert direct rule and rape Prasutagas' daughters whilst Governor Paulinus was fighting in Wales.
 Prasutagas' widow, Boudicca, who had been flogged, tries and executes the rapists, mutilating and displaying their bodies.
 She declares war on the Romans, and is soon joined by the Trinovantes.

-[According to Human Nature page 40, which dates Boudicca's rebellion as circa 62 AD.]
+[This is from John Smith's history lesson in Human Nature (novel) (p.
+40), which dates Boudicca's rebellion as circa 62 AD.]

 The Iceni attack Camulodunum, Verulanium, and Londinium.
 They massacre the inhabitants and burn the cities to the ground.
 Governor Suetonius Paulinus, whose forces include General Gaius Calaphilus, defeat them at Manduessedum.
 Boudicca commits suicide.

-[According to Human Nature which gives the later placenames of Colchester, St Albans, and London on pages 40-41.
-Gaius Calaphilus's presence is mentioned on Byzantium! page 49, and he comments on the causes on page 18, which dates this as two years ago (hence 62 AD).
-I have gone for the historical dates.]
+[According to Human Nature (novel) which gives the later place names of Colchester, St Albans, and London (p.
+40-41).
+Gaius Calaphilus mentions he was there in Byzantium! (p.
+49) and even comments on the causes (p.18), which he dates as two years ago (hence 62 AD).]

 Agrinella divorces Governor Thalius Maximus and marries Senator Germanicus Vinicius.
 Her ex-husband marries lady Jocelyn.

-[The divorce is less than a year before Byzantium! page 54.]
+[The divorce is less than a year before Byzantium! (p.
+54).
+We've arbitrarily decided to say this was nine months before.]

 Seneca, prefect of Pompeii, dies.
 He is replaced by Tigellinus.

-The TARDIS materialises near Rome and falls off a cliff.
+The TARDIS materialises [near Rome or Byzantium] and falls off a cliff.

 March 64 AD